 T.O., a VP of Business Development at a tech services company, mentions, "What I found most valuable is the cost of the platform, the flexibility of the platform, and the fact that the ongoing fees are not there as they are with the competitor."

-KerioControl is ranked 17th in Firewalls with 12 reviews while pfSense is ranked 2nd in Firewalls with 58 reviews.
-KerioControl is rated 7.8, while pfSense is rated 8.6.
+KerioControl is ranked 24th in Firewalls with 12 reviews while pfSense is ranked 3rd in Firewalls with 46 reviews.
+KerioControl is rated 7.8, while pfSense is rated 8.4.
 The top reviewer of KerioControl writes "Through the ease of how quickly we could roll out the VPN to everybody, we had whole companies remotely working overnight".
 On the other hand, the top reviewer of pfSense writes "Feature-rich, well documented, and there is good support available online".
-KerioControl is most compared with Fortinet FortiGate, OPNsense, Sophos XG, Sophos UTM and Cisco ASA Firewall, whereas pfSense is most compared with OPNsense, Fortinet FortiGate, Sophos XG, Untangle NG Firewall and Check Point NGFW.
+KerioControl is most compared with Fortinet FortiGate, OPNsense, Sophos UTM, Sophos XG and WatchGuard Firebox, whereas pfSense is most compared with OPNsense, Fortinet FortiGate, Sophos XG, Untangle NG Firewall and Palo Alto Networks NG Firewalls.
 See our KerioControl vs. pfSense report.

 See our list of best Firewalls vendors.